FullStackWithLawrence/aws-rekognition/README.md

 ### Facial Recognition Index Workflow

+Deploys a URL endpoint for uploading an Image file to S3.
+S3 is configured to invoke a Lambda function on 'put' events.
+The Lambda function sends the image file to Rekognition, which will analyze the contents any facial features found, returning a [JSON file of this format](./doc/rekognition_index_faces.json).
+Individual facial features are persistened in DynamoDB, and are searchable by Rekognition 'faceprint'.

 ![Facial Recognition Index Workflow](https://raw.githubusercontent.com/lpm0073/aws-rekognition/main/doc/diagram-index.png "Facial Recognition Index Workflow")

 ### Facial Recognition Search Workflow

+Deploys a URL endpoint for uploading an image file to be analyzed by Rekognition.
+The 'faceprint' of the dominant face in the image is searched against all indexed faces in DynamoDB.
+Usually, this will be the largest face in the image, but the algorithm also considers other factors, including facial angle to the camera.
+Returns a [JSON file of this format](./doc/rekogition_search_faces_by_image.json).

 ![Facial Recognition Search Workflow](https://raw.githubusercontent.com/lpm0073/aws-rekognition/main/doc/diagram-search.png "Facial Recognition Search Workflow")